atharvakokane/atharvakokane.github.io/projects.md

 **3rd march:** got into another branch of mathematics and blogged about coding the lorenz attractor in processing in java. you can read the full blog <a href = "https://atharvakokane.github.io/2025/03/05/the-known-unknown.html" target = _blank>here</a>.

 <br />**8th march:** i got really invested and started researching on other strange attractors. i coded them using the same program and now i think i should just make a function for it. i made a github repository for this project so, you can see the code for the other attractors <a href = "https://github.com/atharvakokane/strange-attractors" target = _blank>here</a>.

+<a id = "javascript_course"></a>

+# javascript course.
+---

+decided to learn a new language today. literally just watched like an hour video course on youtube and learnt most of the basics of the language. yes, i learnt javascript. finally right? i also did finish the freecodecamp course on javascript by using some help for the regex code and for understanding how american currency works. i have no idea what dimes and pennies are. <a href = "https://www.freecodecamp.org/certification/fcc6f0a00fc-c78c-444a-a844-ba13012cfa5d/javascript-algorithms-and-data-structures" target = _blank>here</a> is the certification.

 <a id = "roots_of_unity_continued"></a>